contiv/contiv.github.io/websrc/source/documents/tutorials/prometheus-tutorial.md

 Now let's move to Grafana.

 Grafana is exposed at port 32701, so let's navigate to http://192.168.2.54:32701 in our browser.
 The Grafana UI will open up and prompt you for a username and password.
 Username is "admin" and password is "admin".
-We will be working with Grafana for the remainder of this tutorial because it's UI is more user friendly.
+We will be working with Grafana for the remainder of this tutorial because its UI is more user friendly.

 After you have logged in, you will see an option to `Add data source`.
 Click on that.
-Fill out the information as show in the following screenshot.
+Fill out the information as shown in the following screenshot.

 ![Add Data Source](add_data_source.png)